Our ISEB pre-tests guide features free ISEB pre-test practice papers, ISEB training and skills practice.

 The Independent Schools Examination Board (the ISEB) designs the Common Entrance exam assessments.
 As used in Year 8 (or Year 6 for 11+) and the Common Pre-Test used by the independent school sector.

-GL Assessment’s Common pre-test is commonly adopted by many senior schools who do not which to design their own school entrance exam.
-It consists of four adaptive, multiple choice, online tests:
+The Common pre-test is commonly adopted by many senior schools who do not which to design their own school entrance exam.
+It consists of the following four adaptive, multiple choice, online tests:

 - Non-Verbal Reasoning,